Prior sample size extensions for assessing prior impact and prior--likelihood discordance: Theoretical Underpinning

 and hence the $c$ as specified in Theorem \ref{t:main} is $1/2$.
-In Appendix, we will see that (\ref{e:supr}) holds for all examples examined there.
-Consequently, we see the phenomenon that the super-information is always between $150\%$ and $200\%$ is general because, whenever $c=1$/2,

-and $A_r$ is close to the lower bound 1.5 when $r$ is closer to $1$, that is, when the nominal prior size $m$ is small compared to $k$.
-This explains the phenomena we observed in our simulation studies, especially the exponential example.
-This is a rather unexpected finding, especially because of its simple and general nature, precisely quantifying the super-information as an additional $(1+r)^{-1}$ percent of information.
-The assumption (\ref{e:supr}) is rather mild because it holds whenever the large-sample variance approximation via the Fisher information is appropriate for both likelihood and Bayesian inferences.
-As a matter of the fact, for some convolution families under the single observation unbiased prior \citep{meng:zaslavsky:2002}, (\ref{e:supr}) holds exactly for finite samples as well, that is, without the need to take $k\rightarrow \infty$.
+In Appendix B, we will verify that (\ref{e:supr}) holds for all models examined there.
+Furthermore, when $c=1/2$, the increase in PSS due to beneficial discordance is always an additional $(1+r)/(2+r)$ percent of information, and hence it is between 50\% and 100\%, exactly the same as in the normal example.
+This is an unexpected finding, especially because of its simple and general nature.
+The assumption (\ref{e:supr}) holds rather generally because of the standard asymptotic equivalence between the likelihood and Bayesian inferences.
+For some convolution families under the single observation unbiased prior \citep[SOUP; under which posterior mean is unbiased as a point estimator; see][]{meng2002single}, (\ref{e:supr}) holds exactly for any $k$.

-More generally, we see from (\ref{e:ragene}) that the super-information phenomenon kicks in as soon as $\Delta^2<1$, and the amount of increased information is monotone in $|\Delta^2-1|$.
+More generally, we see from (\ref{e:ragene}) that the beneficial information kicks in as soon as $\Delta^2<1$, and the amount of increased information is monotone in $1-\Delta^2$.
 Similarly, when $\Delta^2>1$, the amount of the information lost is a monotone increasing function of $\Delta^2-1$.
-This result also says that when $|\Delta^2-1|$ is too small, our method will not be able to detect the prior-likelihood conflict even if it exits because our method can only detect the additional conflict not already present in the baseline prior, a fact we have demonstrated empirically in Section~\ref{s:ex}.
+This result also says that when $|\Delta^2-1|$ is too small, our method will not be able to detect the prior-likelihood discordance, especially considering we can only detect the type of discordance with the likelihood that is not already presented in the baseline prior, as demonstrated below.